Instance-Level Difficulty: A Missing Perspective in Machine Unlearning: Introduction

 \section{Introduction}

 Machine Unlearning~(MU)~\cite{cao2015towards} refers to a process that enables machine learning (ML) models to remove specific training data and revert corresponding data influence on the trained models while preserving the models' generalization.
-As many countries and territories have promulgated their Right to be Forgotten regulations~\footnote{CCPA in California, GDPR in Europe, PIPEDA in Canada, LGPD in Brazil, and NDBS in Australia.}, entitling individuals to revoke their authorization to use their data for machine learning (ML) model training, the demand of MU raised significant interest in the machine learning research community, leading to various types of unlearning approaches, often achieved by either data reorganization \cite{graves2021amnesiac, gupta2021adaptive, tarun2023fast} or model manipulation \cite{pmlr-v119-guo20c, warnecke2021machine}.
+As many countries and territories have promulgated their Right to be Forgotten regulations~\footnote{CCPA in California, GDPR in Europe, PIPEDA in Canada, LGPD in Brazil, and NDBS in Australia.}, entitling individuals to revoke their authorization to use their data for machine learning (ML) model training, the demand of MU raised significant interest in the ML research community, leading to various types of unlearning approaches, often achieved by either data reorganization \cite{graves2021amnesiac, gupta2021adaptive, tarun2023fast} or model manipulation \cite{pmlr-v119-guo20c, warnecke2021machine}.

-Although existing machine unlearning studies vary based on diverse theoretical foundations, their performance evaluation metrics used are generally common, including 1) Data Erasure Completeness, 2) Unlearning Time Efficiency, 3) Resource Consumption, and 4) Privacy Preservation~\cite{xu2024machine, yang2023survey, shaik2023exploring}.
-While such quantitative evaluations may suffice for comparing MU methods from various perspectives, they often fall short in assessing the effectiveness of data removal requests for individual data points, resulting in a discrepancy between actual unlearning outcomes and expectations in real-world applications.
-In practice, some data points are inherently harder to unlearn than others, where such variability may stem from intrinsic factors, such as the augmented data distribution under a trained machine learning model, regardless of the specific unlearning algorithm applied.
+Although existing machine unlearning studies vary based on diverse theoretical foundations, they often rely on similar quantitative performance evaluation metrics, including 1) Data Erasure Completeness, 2) Unlearning Time Efficiency, 3) Resource Consumption, and 4) Privacy Preservation~\cite{xu2024machine, yang2023survey, shaik2023exploring}.
+It is an implicit consensus that the variants of the above metrics suffice for comparing the performance of MU methods from various perspectives.
+However, we highlight that they often fall short in assessing the effectiveness of data removal requests for individual data points, resulting in a discrepancy between actual unlearning outcomes and performance expectations in real-world applications.
+Indeed, the difficulty of unlearning individual data points exhibits significant variability~\cite{marchant2022hard,pawelczyk2024machine, zhao2024makes} that should not be overlooked; Some data points are inherently harder to unlearn than others, where such variability may stem from intrinsic factors, such as the augmented data distribution under a trained machine learning model, regardless of the specific MU algorithm applied.
+All above leaves an inescapable question: how to perceive and quantify instance-level unlearning difficulty?